BrokenRondo/VANET-DAG-Sim/README.md

 Open project by Eclipse/IDEA

-Configure totalVehicles, msgLostRate in main.java
+Set totalVehicles, msgLostRate in main.java.

 Notice the maximum totalVehicles could be influenced by your computer performance.
 Too many totalVehicles could slow down your computer and the simulation.